 Thankfully, with the right credit repair tactics, you can reclaim this pillar of your financial strength.
-Knowing how to repair credit can get you back on track and put the days of less-than-great credit behind you.
+Knowing how to repair your credit can get you back on track and put the days of less-than-great credit behind you.

-5 steps to repair your credit
+How to repair your credit in 5 steps

 2. Review your report and dispute any errors

 If you find a discrepancy, file a dispute with the reporting bureau immediately.
-In the same FTC study, four out of five people who reported a discrepancy receive some sort of modification to their credit report.

 What happens after a dispute?